-Infused with marshmallow root to soothe your digestion and support your respiratory system, Homemade Marshmallows are essential, melted into that perfect, comforting, cozy cup of hot chocolate.
+Infused with marshmallow root to soothe your digestion, ease a sore throat, and support your respiratory system, Homemade Marshmallows are an essential melted into that perfect, comforting, cup of cozy.

 Better Than Store-bought Marshmallows…Obviously